Level 3 and Experienced Bookkeepers

 Another common type of person who performs this junior level of work is a part-time employee or a contract bookkeeper who wants to work flexible hours.

-Reasons to become a Level 3 Experienced Bookkeeper and Accounting Clerk
+Reasons to become a Level 3 Bookkeeper

-These bookkeepers are in the “family” stage of their life normally so they just want to get into the work, do a great job and then get home to their families.
+These bookkeepers are often in the “family” stage of their life normally so they just want to get into the work, do a great job and then get home to their families.
 Their capacity to multi-task and manage difficult situations sometimes helps them in their work.

 People who apply for these accounting jobs often want a change from their previous employer, are changing industries or want to re-enter the workforce after a break.